-Tourists have access to general judicial procedures (i.e. outside the small claims system, where available) in the same conditions as national consumers and there is no cautio judicatum solvi in Argentina, Bulgaria, Cyprus, the Czech Republic, France, Greece, Lithuania (probably), Macao (SAR, China), Moldova, Morocco, the Philippines, Portugal, Romania, Seychelles, Slovakia, Spain, Sweden (in general), Ukraine, Uruguay and Vietnam.
-Mainland China (PRC) abides by the principle of non-discrimination, albeit on condition of reciprocity.
+73. Tourists have access to general judicial procedures (i.e. outside the small claims system, where available) in the same conditions as national / local consumers and there is no cautio judicatum solvi in Argentina, Bulgaria, Cyprus, the Czech Republic, France212, Greece, Macao SAR of China, Moldova, Morocco, the Philippines, Portugal, Romania, Seychelles, Slovakia, Spain, Sweden (in general), Ukraine, Uruguay213 and Vietnam.
+The mainland of China abides by the principle of non-discrimination, albeit on condition of reciprocity.
 In the USA, it appears that tourists have access to judicial procedures in the same conditions as national consumers 'generally speaking'.

-Tourists have access to judicial procedures in the same conditions as national consumers, save for the existence of a cautio judicatum solvi in:
+74. Tourists have access to judicial procedures in the same conditions as national consumers, save for the existence of a cautio judicatum solvi in:

 • Brazil.
 In Brazil, only the small claim procedure is available to tourists in the same conditions as residents.
-For other procedures, the 2015 Code of Civil Procedure imposes the cautio judicatum solvi for plaintiffs without residence in Brazil (either at the start or in the course of proceedings), provided that they do not have immovables of a sufficient value in Brazil.
-Importantly, this applies whether they are Brazilian nationals or foreigners.
-The cautio judicatum solvi may be reevaluated in the course of proceedings.
-Exceptions to the need of cautio judicatum solvi are provided, for example in case of a counter-claim or an international treaty prohibiting it.
-The latter category includes bilateral conventions (with France and Italy) as well as a multilateral
+For other procedures, the 2015 Code of Civil Procedure imposes the cautio judicatum solvi for plaintiffs without residence in Brazil (either at the start or in the course of proceedings), provided that they do not have immovables of a sufficient value in Brazil214.
+Importantly, this applies whether they are Brazilian nationals or procedure where proceedings may be started from abroad.
+Nevertheless, it is unknown whether the same is true for domestic procedures.